 I imagine how my colleagues will momentarily allow themselves to swell with pride when I relay this message to them.
 I bid Gabrielle farewell and she returns to her day job as a voice user interface designer, and I return to my desk to write about it.

-If you’d like to speak to an expert Career Advisor for free about how you can get trained and get a job in tech - connect with us here.
+If you’d like to speak to an expert program advisor for free about how you can get trained and get a job in tech - connect with us here.